Asset Management’s Opportunity

-Save on Cost Efficient asset management can mean significant cost savings for organisations.
+Efficient asset management can mean significant cost savings for organisations.
 Asset maintenance and replacement relies on deciding whether it’s more effective to repair something or replace something.
 This is enabled though deeper consideration of the asset lifecycle curve.

 Each asset has a unique replacement profile.
 So, a generalised replacement approach is unlikely to be efficient at allocating resources to each individual asset.
 One asset may degrade at a faster rate than another, or suffer a more radical performance drop-off that means replacement, rather than maintenance or repair, is a better option.
 Applying sophisticated algorithms based on the performance data of assets produces credible, accurate Asset Intelligence enabling cost savings across the asset’s lifecycle.

 Since the release of ISO 55001, organisations are increasingly recognising the need for, and benefits of a strategic approach to the use of asset information.
 The next step in the asset management maturity journey is utilising this information to drive improved outcomes.